badbatch/graphql-box/README.md

 * Save storage by automatically removing expired and infrequently accessed cache entries.
 * Store cache entries using LocalStorage, IndexedDB, Redis and more.
 * Export cache entries in a serializable format to be imported by another client.
-* Subscriptions made simple on the client and server.
+* Subscriptions made simple in the browser and on the server.
 * Free up the main thread by running the client in a web worker.
-* Stay on top of client and server with performance and monitoring hooks.
+* Stay on top of browser and server with performance and monitoring hooks.

 ## Installation